fractal-bootcamp/eribarrett-igTLDR/backend/README.md

 - Handles pagination to collect multiple batches of posts

 ⚠️ **Safety Recommendations**:
+- Use `--ultra-safe-mode` when account safety is critical - this mode:
+  - Uses very long delays (15-45 seconds between requests)
+  - Uses tiny batch sizes (only 3 posts per batch)
+  - Simulates realistic human browsing patterns
+  - Adds random pauses that mimic reading and engagement
+  - Can run all day in the background like a real user session
-- Use `--safe-mode` for more conservative settings to reduce detection risk
+- Use `--safe-mode` for more conservative settings but faster collection
 - Keep collection sessions short (20-30 posts recommended)
 - Space out your collection sessions by several hours
 - Avoid collecting large volumes of data in a short time period